top of page

 Rich Black (Full CMYK Black)

-Rich black is created by combining all four CMYK inks to produce a deeper, fuller, more velvety black (something that you may have chosen from the colour picker).
+Rich black is created by combining all four CMYK inks.
+This mix produces a deeper, fuller, and more velvety black—something you may have chosen from the color picker.
+A typical rich black mix might look like:

 • C: 60%